 Was I scared as I walked through El Chorrillo?
 Oh, yes, I was.
 Generally, that rarely happens.
-I traveled in Egypt in 2011 when the country was engulfed in the Arab Spring protests; I visited Thailand when they had anti-government demonstrations; I went to Argentina when the country was dealing with a strike of public transportation workers.
+I traveled to Egypt in 2011 when the country was engulfed in the Arab Spring protests; I visited Thailand when they had anti-government demonstrations; I went to Argentina when the country was dealing with a strike of public transportation workers.
 But every time, despite the commotion and disturbances, I never felt that I should fear for my life.
 At that moment, in El Chorrillo, I was regretting my choice.

 The neighborhood was intimidating and depressing, all at the same time.
 I was surrounded by piles of garbage, dilapidating houses, and excessive graffiti on the walls.
-And not the type of graffiti informing you about the creative and artistic spirit of the place, but more like “this is my neighborhood and I will kill you if you step a foot here” graffiti.
+And not the type of graffiti informing you about the creative and artistic spirit of the place, but more like “this is my neighborhood and I will kill you if you step foot here” graffiti.
 The streets of El Chorrillo reminded me of some bad parts of the south side of Chicago.
 It was getting dark, and I was moving through this place as fast as I could, barely breathing and counting my steps.

-With all that fear eating me from inside out, I was still able to notice and absorb things that I saw.
+With all that fear eating me from the inside out, I was still able to notice and absorb things that I saw.
 The image that particularly stuck in my head was a small crumbling concrete house with a collapsed roof.
 Inside, there was a very old woman in her 70s or 80s sitting on a simple sofa and watching a black-and-white TV with her cat.
 All of this was way too cinematic.
 As you can imagine, I do not have a lot of pictures of El Chorrillo as I was afraid to take my camera out of the backpack.

 My walk through the streets of El Chorrillo was no more than 10 minutes but it felt like an eternity for me.
 At times, I felt like I was walking through a war zone, which in retrospect, I was.
 When the U.S. invaded Panama in 1989, they destroyed the heavily populated El Chorrillo neighborhood in downtown Panama City and the place has never been rebuilt.
 There were firefights in the streets 30 years ago, but by the look of the place now, the assault seemed to have just briefly ceased and the bullets were about to start flying again.
 As I was making my way through the decaying street, I felt absolutely naked and imagined that the entire neighborhood was watching me with a sinister plan in mind.
 I finally realized that I was exiting the neighborhood when I saw local kids kicking a ball and chasing dogs.
 I let out a long, shaking breath.
 It felt like I didn’t breathe the entire walk.

-Later, when I finally got to my hostel, I decided to read more on El Chorrillo.
-The Internet research confirmed what I saw with my own eyes – El Chorrillo never recovered from being heavily bombed and still looks like dictator Manuel Noriega just surrendered and the U.S. troops just left.
+Later, when I finally got to my hostel, I decided to read more about El Chorrillo.
+The Internet research confirmed what I saw with my own eyes - El Chorrillo never recovered from being heavily bombed and still looks like dictator Manuel Noriega just surrendered and the U.S. troops just left.
 Rampant drug use and gang violence became commonplace here.
 El Chorrillo still has a prime location in the heart of Panama City, and a neighboring Casco Viejo (“Old Town”) is currently being renovated with the support of UNESCO money, but at this time, El Chorrillo is best to be avoided by an average traveler.